 David said that companies need to understand their context – and place – in the societies and markets that they operate in.

 He added: "Companies who succeed are ones who actually hold on to the long-term, irrespective of the pressures they are going to bear in holding on to that.
 You need to connect better with and really understand your end customer, markets, and the people who influence your business."

-David spoke about the process that Standard Life has recently completed to transform the company.
+David (former CEO of Standard Life) spoke about the process that Standard Life had completed to transform the company.
 As part of this, the company asked its people to answer the question: 'Why does Standard Life exist?'.

 About 4,500 contributed statements to define the organisation's purpose and strategic focus, which the company used to create a statement of Standard Life's "Why?".